espressif/esp-faq/docs/en/application-solution/ble-mesh-development-framework.rst

 --------------------------------------------------------

-How do I manually reset a BLE mesh device? (not via the mobile provisioning app or provisioning device)?
+How can I manually reset a BLE mesh device without the mobile provisioning app or provisioning device?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - You can call the `esp_ble_mesh_node_local_reset <https://docs.espressif.com/projects/esp-idf/en/release-v4.1/api-reference/bluetooth/esp-ble-mesh.html?highlight=esp_ble_mesh_node_local_reset#_CPPv429esp_ble_mesh_node_local_resetv>`__ interface to reset the BLE Mesh Node, erase all the provisioning information, and wait until the reset event arrives to confirm a successful reset.
 After the call, the device needs to be provisioned again.